danfinkel/mercury-be/docs/PromptPerformance.md

 ```

 ## Time Series Reach
-**Prompt:**
+**Prompts:**
-> Please report daily campaign reach where reach for a given day is defined to be total number of users who were exposed in the previous 7 day window.
+1. > Please report daily campaign reach where reach for a given day is defined to be total number of users who were exposed in the previous 7 day window.
 Perform the calculation for each day from August 1 2023 to September 1 2023

+2. > Please calculate daily campaign reach.
+Use a 7 day lookback window when determining the reach for a given day.
+Perform the calculation for each day from August 1 2023 to September 1 2023

+3. > Please report daily campaign reach from August 1 2023 to September 1 2023 with a 7 day lookback window.
+**Here are some generalized hints you can use to help answer the QUESTION.
+HINT 1: When a user asks for reach with an n-day lookback window you should determine how many users saw an ad during the previous n days
+HINT 2: The BETWEEN SQL function is inclusive of its bounds.
+That means that when using BETWEEN for an n day window calculation you should use n-1 days in the calculation.**

 ### Results
 | Prompt | Total Runs | Answer Returned | Correct Answer |